arjunKumbakkara/gemmaModelGcpCloudRun/README.md

-# Deploying Gemma Models to Google Cloud Run
+#Gemma Models to Google Cloud Run

-This guide shows you how to deploy Google Gemma LLM to Google Cloud Run.
-These pre-built containers leverage Ollama for serving, with additional added support for the Google GenAI SDK .
-Use off the shelf, or fine-tune for your own use-cases.
-These containers have both Google GenAI SDK and OpenAI SDK compatible.
+This documentation will take you through the  deployment of Google Gemma large language models on Google Cloud Run using pre-configured containers.
+The containers utilize Ollama as the serving framework and include built-in compatibility with both Google GenAI SDK and OpenAI SDK.
+You can use these containers as-is or customize them with your own fine-tuned models.

-## Supported Models and Pre-Built Docker Images
+Available Models and Container Images
-Our service supports the following Gemma models:
+The service currently supports these Gemma model variants: gemma-3-1b-it gemma-3-4b-it gemma-3-12b-it gemma-3-27b-it

-* gemma-3-1b-it
-* gemma-3-4b-it
-* gemma-3-12b-it
-* gemma-3-27b-it
+For instructions on deploying custom fine-tuned models, refer to the section on deploying fine-tuned Gemma3 models below.
 You can provide your own fine-tuned models following [section below](#deploying-and-using-fine-tuned-gemma3-models)

+## Quickstart - Deploying to Cloud Run
+This section guides you through deploying a Cloud Run service using our provided Docker images.
+If you've deployed Gemma to Cloud Run from AI Studio, it mirrors this process.

 ### Pre-built Docker Images
-We provide pre-built Docker images for convenience.
+The pre-built Docker images for convenience.
 These images have the respective Gemma models bundled:
 * `us-docker.pkg.dev/cloudrun/container/gemma/gemma3-1b`
 * `us-docker.pkg.dev/cloudrun/container/gemma/gemma3-4b`
 * `us-docker.pkg.dev/cloudrun/container/gemma/gemma3-12b`
 * `us-docker.pkg.dev/cloudrun/container/gemma/gemma3-27b`

-## Quickstart - Deploying to Cloud Run
-This section guides you through deploying a Cloud Run service using our provided Docker images.
-If you've deployed Gemma to Cloud Run from AI Studio, it mirrors this process.

 ```bash
 export SERVICE_NAME=gemmaworkshopapp